-In 2017, our political institutions are under attack from the inside, and our political leadership is failing to enact policies that help those most in need.
-That’s why we need a new generation of leaders committed to fight for their ideas and their values.
+In 2018, our political institutions are under attack from the inside, and our political leadership is failing to enact policies that help those most in need.
+That’s why we need a new generation of leaders committed to fighting for their ideas and their values.

-Positions and position descriptions are listed below.
-The application to apply to be part of the 2017-2018 National Leadership has closed and we are in the interview process.
-If you have questions, please contact Katie Kirchner – email@example.com.
+Positions and descriptions are listed below.
+If you have questions, please contact Katie Kirchner – firstname.lastname@example.org.

 Regional Coordinator (RC) – One per region

 - Responsible for regional vision and impact goals set at Hyde Park